 Some key things to remember when approaching conversations with your child include:

-Below are a couple of activities you can try over the next week.
-The goal of these activities is to notice any worries or unhelpful thoughts your child may bave having, and how you can work with your child to rethink these unhelpful thoughts.
+Below are a couple of activities you can try.
+The goal of these activities is to notice any worries or unhelpful thoughts your child may be having, and how you can work with your child to rethink these unhelpful thoughts.

 Please click on the links below to learn more about these techniques.